 - Silk Hiding Steel: Though she looks frail and harmless, she was a summoner, which has been shown to be extremely difficult.
 What's more is that she fought on the front lines during the war between Zanarkand and Bevelle.

 - Soul Jar: The Songstress Dressphere is one of hers, though she's using it willingly and appears to be able to leave whenever she wants.

 - Star-Crossed Lovers: With Shuyin.

-The founder of New Yevon, and the one who inspired many Spirans into the career of a Sphere Hunter.
-After hoarding many spheres he collected for himself, he mysteriously vanished.
-In reality, he's still lying in wait in Bevelle, at the very bottom of the Bonus Dungeon, Via Infinito.
+The founder of New Yevon who inspired many Spirans to pursue the career of a Sphere Hunter.
+After hoarding many spheres he collected for himself, he mysteriously vanished into the Vio Infinito.
+In reality, he's still lying in wait in Bevelle, at the very bottom of the Bonus Dungeon.

 - Bonus Boss: The most powerful enemy in vanilla X-2.
-(In the International versions, while still powerful, he's lost the spot of "ultimate challenge" to Major Numerus)
+(In the International versions, while still powerful, he's lost the spot of "ultimate challenge" to Major Numerus and Almighty Shinra).